Tella for organizations - Overview

 Open Data Kit (ODK)

-For the moment, ODK server integration is only available on Android.
+The ODK connection is only available on Android.

-You can also watch a video demoing the ODK Server integration here.
+You can also watch a demonstration of the ODK connection here.